rphovley/node-api-docker-postgres/README.md

 ## Directory Structure

-- `knex`: directory for seeds and migrations for our database
+- `deployment`: directory for seeds and migrations for our database
 - `scripts`: various development scripts for the project.
 Could contain automations for starting, building, deployment, etc...
 - `server`: the application lives here.
   - `bin`: entry point for the application and environment variables